Texas: Administrative divisions

 The state has three cities with populations exceeding one million: Houston, San Antonio, and Dallas.
 These three rank among the 10 most populous cities of the United States.
-As of 2020, six Texas cities had populations greater than 600,000 people.
+As of 2020, six Texas cities had populations greater than 600,000.
 Austin, Fort Worth, and El Paso are among the 20 largest U.S. cities.
 Texas has four metropolitan areas with populations greater than a million: Dallas–Fort Worth–Arlington, Houston–Sugar Land–The Woodlands, San Antonio–New Braunfels, and Austin–Round Rock–San Marcos.
 The Dallas–Fort Worth and Houston metropolitan areas number about 7.5 million and 7 million residents as of 2019, respectively.

 Three interstate highways—I-35 to the west (Dallas–Fort Worth to San Antonio, with Austin in between), I-45 to the east (Dallas to Houston), and I-10 to the south (San Antonio to Houston) define the Texas Urban Triangle region.
 The region of 60000 sqmi contains most of the state's largest cities and metropolitan areas as well as 17 million people, nearly 75 percent of Texas's total population.
 Houston and Dallas have been recognized as world cities.
 These cities are spread out amongst the state.

 In contrast to the cities, unincorporated rural settlements known as colonias often lack basic infrastructure and are marked by poverty.
 The office of the Texas Attorney General stated, in 2011, that Texas had about 2,294 colonias, and estimates about 500,000 lived in the colonias.
 Hidalgo County, as of 2011, has the largest number of colonias.
 Texas has the largest number of people living in colonias of all states.